Infertility

 There are various treatment options for infertility available such as natural method i.e. intercourse should take place around the time of ovulation, infertility drugs, male-infertility treatment, and assisted reproductive techniques such as IVF, ICSI, GIFT, etc., that you can discuss with your infertility specialist according to your case.

 There are herbs that may enhance sexual functioning in men and women.
-Most of these herbs are available in tablet form from health food shops but you should consult a qualified herbalist and check with your physician before taking them.
+Most of these herbs are available in tablet form from health food shops.
+However, you should consult a qualified herbalist and check with your physician before taking them.

 As anxiety may contribute to infertility, incorporate stress management techniques into your daily routine.